 Navy Federal Credit Union (NFCU) offers several great services and perks for individuals and small businesses.

-NFCU offers three savings options with up to 1.35% APY, term loans up to $25,000, business lines of credit up to $10,000, online and mobile banking, and business credit cards with flexible rewards.
+NFCU offers five savings options with up to 0.90% APY, loans, business lines of credit, online and mobile banking, and business credit cards with flexible rewards.

 As you might’ve guessed by the name, you must be an active service member, veteran, family of a service member, or a civilian working for the Department of Defense to qualify for membership at NFCU.